+closed with prayer.

-- 5.17 In the discharge of its duties, the Diaconate is a board of, and under the supervision and authority of the Session.
-The congregational budget and other important financial decisions require the approval of the Session prior to presentation to the congregation. - 5.18 The Session shall have the authority to void or amend any action of the Diaconate, or return it for further consideration. - 5.19 The Diaconate and the Session shall have a joint meeting annually in conjunction with the budget process and at other times as necessary. - 5.20 The joint meetings can take no official action, but the Session and Diaconate shall act separately on matters committed to the care of each respectively. - 5.21 In a congregation in which it is impractical for any reason to secure deacons, the duties of that office shall devolve upon the elders.
+In the discharge of its duties, the Diaconate is a board of, and under the supervision and authority of the Session.
+The congregational budget and other important financial decisions require the approval of the Session prior to

+Each meeting of the Diaconate shall be opened and

+- presentation to the congregation.

+The Session shall have the authority to void or amend any action of the Diaconate, or return it for further - consideration.

+5.19 The Diaconate and the Session shall have a joint - meeting annually in conjunction with the budget process and at other times as necessary.

+5.20 The joint meetings can take no official action, but the - Session and Diaconate shall act separately on matters committed to the care of each respectively.

+5.21 In a congregation in which it is impractical for any - 5.21 In a congregation in which it is impractical for any reason to secure deacons, the duties of that office shall devolve upon the elders.